 ‘I wish there was a NTP-over-HTTP protocol’ I sighed.
 And then I realised there was…

-If you recall that web servers return their time in response headers solution becomes clear.
+If you recall that web servers include their time in response headers solution becomes clear.

 httpdate="$(wget --no-cache -S -O /dev/null google.com 2>&1 | sed -n -e 's/ *Date: *//p' -eT -eq)" [ -n "$httpdate" ] && date -s "$httpdate"

-Therefore implementing a complete tool written in C is left as a simple exercise for reader (less ambitious reader may limit themselves to some scripting language with regexpes). :)
+Implementing a complete tool in C, C++, Rust or similar is left as a simple exercise for the reader.
+(Less ambitious reader may limit themselves to some scripting language with regexes).